 Some Wisconsin divorce cases have to go to mediation, such as when parents disagree about child custody and physical placement.
 However, often couples will choose to mediate all issues.
 Whatever the case, Divorce Mediation can be a highly effective way to settle disputes during divorce.
 Therefore, not considering the process or making the most of it during your case could be a major mistake.

 Settling contested divorce issues will require both sides to be somewhat flexible and willing to work through their issues.
 When someone comes into the process with unrealistic expectations that are not supported by the facts or law, it can derail negotiations.
 Additionally, being inflexible will have a similar result.

-It's rare for anyone to walk away from settlement getting everything they want.
+It’s rare for anyone to walk away from a settlement getting everything they want.
 In most cases, both sides will have to change their position on one or more issues to settle.
 By being realistic and open during negotiations, you may be able to improve your chances of attaining a settlement.

 It is usually better for parties to work out their own agreement rather than leaving case decisions up to the court.
 If you are involved in or contemplating a Wisconsin divorce, you should contact an experienced Wisconsin divorce attorney to discuss the settlement process and other important aspects of your case.

 Wisconsin Attorney and Mediator Karyn Youso of First Look Family Law is an attorney and Mediator with the experience you need to help you with your Wisconsin divorce case.
 If you live in Metro Milwaukee, Waukesha, or Brookfield and have questions about representing yourself when your ex has an attorney, please contact us today and let us take a “first look” at your situation.